prkedia81/football-league-management/README.md

 1. Middleware error while checking if user true or not in NextAuth (mongo db)
 2. Match Fixtures, venues, teams data consistency on every match, venue or team update

-## Homepage:

-1. Today's Match
-2. Points Table -> Need to add points in the finish match schema
-3. All matches data

 ## Admin:

 1. Login/ Sign-up